kyma-project/kyma/docs/kyma/04-02-local-installation.md

 ## Stop and restart Kyma without reinstalling

-Use the `minikube.sh` script to restart the Minikube cluster without reinstalling Kyma.
+Use the Kyma CLI to restart the Minikube cluster without reinstalling Kyma.
 Follow these steps to stop and restart your cluster:

 1. Stop the Minikube cluster with Kyma installed.
 Run:
    ```